MeghanaIndlamudi/MeghanaIndlamudi/README.md

 - 👑 I’m looking to collaborate on **software development projects and have ownership over my work.**

-- 💬 Ask me about **Java, SpringBoot, MicroServices, Kafka, Salesforce, PL/SQL**
+- 💬 Ask me about **Java, SpringBoot, MicroServices, Kafka, Salesforce, PL/SQL, AWS, Python, FastAPI**

 - 📫 How to reach me **meghanaindlamudi@gmail.com**